top of page

 2021

-There are more than 7000 languages alive in the world today, out of which only 23 account for more than 50% of the world's population.
-Around 3000 languages are on the brink of extinction or are already in the process of dying out.
-Most people who speak more than one language are witnessing this rapid descent within their lifetime, yet, it's not widely considered a point of concern.
+There are more than 7,000 languages spoken in the world today, out of which only 23 account for more than 50% of the world’s population.
+Around 3,000 languages are on the brink of extinction or are already in the process of dying out.
+Most people who speak more than one language are witnessing this rapid descent within their lifetime; yet, it is not widely considered a point of concern.

 A Utopian/Dystopian Future of Languages

-Regardless of the different theories that consider language to have either appeared in the evolution process suddenly or evolved during the course of thousands of years- whether it is a culturally inculcated phenomenon or an innate faculty that is genetically coded, it is agreed upon that languages started as gestures and sound was attached to it later.
+Regardless of the differing theories that suggest language either appeared suddenly during the evolutionary process or evolved gradually over thousands of years—whether it is understood as a culturally inculcated phenomenon or an innate faculty that is genetically coded—it is widely agreed that language began with gestures, to which sound was later attached.

-In this map of Languages, a future is imagined/projected wherein, considering the current rate of languages dying out, a point of a single global language is reached.
-This language, over the course of thousands of years continues to be reduced and abbreviated to a point where spoken language is dead altogether.
+In this map of languages, a future is imagined and projected wherein, considering the current rate at which languages are dying out, a point is reached where a single global language prevails.
+Over the course of thousands of years, this language continues to be reduced and abbreviated until it reaches a state of no spoken language.

-This apex of silence can be the result of either a complete Artificial Intelligence dominance (dystopian) or because human cognitive abilities became developed and advanced enough to replace spoken language by Telepathy (utopian).
+This apex of silence may result either from complete artificial intelligence dominance (dystopian) or from human cognitive abilities advancing enough to replace spoken language with telepathy (utopian).

-This journey of starting with no spoken language to ending with no spoken language gave rise to a map that is circular, representing continuum.
+This journey—from beginning with no spoken language to ending with no spoken language—gave rise to a circular map, representing continuity and continuum.

 3D Visualization